Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 2: Alignment

+So far, one important assumption we have made is that modality elements are already segmented and discretized.
+While certain modalities display clear segmentation (e.g., words/phrases in a sentence or object regions in an image), there are many cases where the segmentation is not readily provided, such as in continuous signals (e.g, financial or medical time-series), spatio-temporal data (e.g., satellite or weather images), or data without clear semantic boundaries (e.g., MRI images).
+In these settings, methods based on warping and segmentation have been recently proposed:

-\textbf{Continuous warping} aims to align two sets of modality elements by representing them as continuous representation spaces and forming a bridge between these representation spaces, as opposed to matching discrete elements across modalities. \textit{Adversarial training} is a popular approach to warp one representation space into another.
-Initially used in domain adaptation where theory suggests that data representations across the source and target domains should not be separable from each other for effective domain transfer~\cite{ben2006analysis,ben2010theory}, adversarial training learns a representation where a domain classifier connected to the feature extractor should not be able to identify the domain in order to learn domain-invariant features~\cite{ajakan2014domain,ganin2015unsupervised}.
-These ideas have been subsequently extended to align continuous multimodal representation spaces~\cite{hsu2018unsupervised,hu2019multimodal,munro2020multi} and multilingual representation spaces~\cite{cao2016distribution,lample2018word,zhang2017adversarial} through adversarial training such that the resulting aligned representation space can no longer be classified with respect to the original input modalities.
-In the context of multimodal tasks,~\citet{hsu2018unsupervised} use adversarial training to align images and medical reports,~\citet{hu2019multimodal} design an adversarial network for cross-modal retrieval, and~\citet{munro2020multi} design both self-supervised alignment and adversarial alignment objectives for multimodal action recognition.
+\textbf{Continuous warping} aims to align two sets of modality elements by representing them as continuous representation spaces and forming a bridge between these representation spaces. \textit{Adversarial training} is a popular approach to warp one representation space into another.
+Initially used in domain adaptation~\cite{ben2006analysis}, adversarial training learns a domain-invariant representation across domains where a domain classifier is unable to identify which domain a feature came from~\cite{ajakan2014domain}.
+These ideas have been extended to align multimodal spaces~\cite{hsu2018unsupervised,hu2019multimodal,munro2020multi}.~\citet{hsu2018unsupervised} use adversarial training to align images and medical reports,~\citet{hu2019multimodal} design an adversarial network for cross-modal retrieval, and~\citet{munro2020multi} design both self-supervised alignment and adversarial alignment objectives for multimodal action recognition. \textit{Dynamic time warping (DTW)}~\cite{kruskal1983overview} is a related approach to segment and align multi-view time series data.
+DTW measures the similarity between two sequences and finds an optimal match between them by time warping (inserting frames) such that they are aligned across segmented time boundaries.
+For multimodal tasks, it is necessary to design similarity metrics between modalities~\cite{anguera2014audio,tapaswi2015book2movie}.
+DTW was extended using CCA to map the modalities to a coordinated space, allowing for both alignment (through DTW) and coordination (through CCA) between different modality streams jointly~\cite{trigeorgis2017deep}.